Intro-to-APCD/Intro-to-APCD.github.io/ProjectManagment/Notes about the project's progress.md

 8.  merged self/fully insured, primary/secondary, lines of business and  types of coverage slides into the different types of insurance presentation
 9. Added two presentations to introduce Medicare and Medicaid
 10.  added a tab to store YouTube videos I found interesting
+11. Decided not to do the "Linking APCD Tables" video because it was too specific to the massachusetts APCD.